PX4/PX4-user_guide/en/advanced/parameters_and_configurations.md

 Anyone doing custom development on a FLASH-constrained board can adjust the URL [here](https://github.com/PX4/PX4-Autopilot/blob/master/src/lib/component_information/CMakeLists.txt#L41) to point to another server.

-The XML file of the master branch is copied into the QGC source tree via CI and is used as a fallback in cases where no metadata is available via the component information service (this approach predates the existane of the component information protocol).
+The XML file of the master branch is copied into the QGC source tree via CI and is used as a fallback in cases where no metadata is available via the component information service (this approach predates the existence of the component information protocol).

 ## Further Information